Nico Hoerner Preview, Player Props: Cubs vs. Diamondbacks

 Nico Hoerner At The Plate

-- Hoerner has picked up an RBI in 29.2% of his games this year, with more than one RBI in 12.3% of his games.
-He has also produced three or more runs in five contests.
+- In 38 games this season (29.0%), Hoerner has picked up an RBI, and in 16 of those games (12.2%) he had two or more.
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.